fladdict/llmermaid/README.md

 # LangChain or API Integration
 sample will come soon.

+Q: What is LLMermaid?
+A: LLMermaid is a framework that allows complex operations to be performed stably by passing markdown-style diagram charts to an LLM (Language Learning Model).

+Q: What is a Mermaid Diagram?
+A: [Insert a description about Mermaid markdown syntax here], and include a link to the Mermaid website for further information.

+Q: How does LLMermaid work?
+A: By defining Mermaid execution prompts in custom instructions or system prompts, the LLM is programmed to act according to the given flowchart.

+Q: Is LLMermaid a framework specifically for ChatGPT?
+A: While it can be used with LangChain and Python to create more advanced agents, it is not limited to ChatGPT.

+Q: Does LLMermaid only execute pre-made flowcharts?
+A: LLMermaid allows for the dynamic design and updating of flowcharts on the LLM platform, not just the execution of pre-made ones.

+Q: How do I create complex LLMermaid diagrams?
+A: Embed desired parameters, function calls, and prompts in the diagram using formats like JSON to tailor it for specific tasks.

+Q: Where can I find sample LangChain code for LLMermaid?
+A: Sample code will be available soon.

-## FAQ
+# FAQ
-* Q:　What　is　LLMermaid?
+### Q: What is LLMermaid?
-* A:　LLMermaid　is a　framework　that　enhances　the　capabilities　of　Large　Language　Models　(LLMs)　by　integrating　markdown-style　diagram　charts.
+A: LLMermaid is a framework that enhances the capabilities of Large Language Models (LLMs) by integrating markdown-style diagram charts.
 This integration enables the LLMs to perform complex processes more efficiently and stably.

-Q:　What　is　a　Mermaid　Diagram?
+### Q: What is a Mermaid Diagram?
 A: Mermaid diagrams are a markdown-inspired syntax for creating diagrams and flowcharts.
 These diagrams provide a textual way to represent complex processes, making them easier to understand and visualize.
 For more information, visit [Mermaid's official site](https://mermaid-js.github.io/mermaid/#/).

-Q:　How　does　LLMermaid　work?
+### Q: How does LLMermaid work?
 A: By defining Mermaid execution prompts within custom instructions or system prompts, LLMermaid allows LLMs to act according to the specified flowcharts.
 This structured approach guides the LLMs in processing tasks more effectively.

-Q:　Is　LLMermaid　a　framework　specifically　for　ChatGPT?
+### Q: Is LLMermaid a framework specifically for ChatGPT?
 A: LLMermaid can be used with a variety of tools, including LangChain and Python, allowing for the creation of more sophisticated agents, beyond just ChatGPT implementations.

-Q:　Does　LLMermaid　only　execute　pre-designed　flowcharts?
+### Q: Does LLMermaid only execute pre-designed flowcharts?
 A: No, LLMermaid also allows for dynamic design and updating of flowcharts directly on the LLM platform, enabling real-time modifications and adaptations.

-Q:　How　can　I　create　complex　LLMermaid　diagrams?
+### Q: How can I create complex LLMermaid diagrams?
 A: To create complex diagrams, embed the desired parameters, function calls, and prompts within the diagram using formats like JSON.
 This allows for a more detailed and functional design.

-Q:　Where　can　I　find　sample　LangChain　code　for　LLMermaid?
+### Q: Where can I find sample LangChain code for LLMermaid?
 A: Sample code and further documentation will be available soon.